crazyomya/Gas-Leakage-Emergency-System/README.md

-In today’s world automated devices are getting attention from almost all people.
-At the same time, they are concerned about their own safety as well.
-Gas leakage emergency system is an attempt in providing both at the same time.
-It is a system that reduces the chances of fatalities due to leakage of flammable and other harmful gases.
-It helps in avoiding fire accidents as well.
-When an emergency related to gas leakage arises, a gas sensor detects it and actuates the system device.
-Later, the buzzer and emergency lights turn on immediately alerting people in the room about the emergency.
-Also, an automatic emergency door opens for people to get out of the room.
-To prevent the situation from getting worse, the system turns on an exhaust fan to flush the harmful gas out of the room thus reducing the concentration of the harmful gas.
-At the same with the use of IoT, a notification is sent to the concerned authorities informing them about the emergency.
-This is an important feature as it provides a remote alert to the user.
+# Gas Leakage Emergency System

+In our increasingly automated world, safety is a paramount concern.
+The Gas Leakage Emergency System is a solution that addresses this concern while ensuring safety.
+This system is designed to reduce the risk of fatalities caused by the leakage of flammable and harmful gases while also helping to prevent fire accidents.

+## Key Features

+- **Gas Detection**: The system is equipped with gas sensors that can detect the presence of harmful gases in the environment.

+- **Immediate Alerting**: When a gas leakage emergency occurs, the system takes swift action.
+It activates alarms, including a buzzer and emergency lights, to alert individuals in the vicinity about the emergency.

+- **Safe Exit**: An automatic emergency door is triggered to open, providing a safe and swift exit for people in the affected area.

+- **Gas Ventilation**: To mitigate the situation, an exhaust fan is activated to expel harmful gases from the room, reducing their concentration.

+- **IoT Integration**: Leveraging the Internet of Things (IoT), the system sends notifications to relevant authorities, keeping them informed about the emergency in real-time.

+This system serves as a crucial safety measure by promptly detecting gas leaks, alerting occupants, and taking steps to ensure their safety.
+Additionally, it provides remote alerts to authorities, enhancing overall safety and response effectiveness.

+---